Metric response of relative entropy: A universal indicator of quantum criticality: Conclusions

 In summary, an intrinsic measure, namely, the metric response of QRE $(\Sigma)$, serves as a universal identifier of a quantum phase transition in the thermodynamic limit for any subsystem.
 The scaling of $\Sigma$ is universal near a quantum phase transition as has been proved using both renormalization group theory and conformal field theory.
 It has also been demonstrated analytically in the TFIM and computationally in the three-spin Ising model.
 A rank-deficiency of local density matrices can lead to a non-universal divergence for subsystems beyond a fixed size, even for very small systems, but this is a consequence of the degeneracy of the symmetry-broken ground states and is not related to a gapless energy spectrum.
 The calculated turning points and maxima of $\Sigma$ respectively converge to the QCP and diverge in the thermodynamic limit as the derivative of the most relevant operator causes the thermodynamic singularity.

 Both analytical and computational methods of calculating $\Sigma$ presented respectively for integrable and non-integrable models directly generalize to many-body quantum systems composed of arbitrary degrees of freedom and interactions.
 This enables further investigations on the geometric description of phase diagrams in complex quantum systems.
-Due to its information geometric foundation and model-agnostic definition, $\Sigma$ deserves to be investigated for $(1)$ quench or linear/periodic drive or other solvable protocols across a QCP for understanding its dynamical behavior, $(2)$ characterizing a topological phase transition, and $(3)$ defining a field theoretic response of QRE of a bounded region in space-time with a given field content.
-These not only hold the potential to reveal a novel class of protocols for optimal/desired control with the knowledge of the entire landscape of relative entropy at hand, but also open doors to examining the response of the QRE of quantum fields defined on space-times.
+Due to its information geometric foundation and model-agnostic definition, $\Sigma$ deserves to be investigated for $(1)$ quench or linear/periodic drive or other solvable protocols across a QCP for understanding its dynamical behavior, and $(2)$ characterizing topological phase transitions These not only hold the potential to reveal a novel class of protocols for optimal/desired control with the knowledge of the entire landscape of relative entropy at hand, but also open doors to examining the response of the QRE of quantum fields defined on space-times.

 Hence this framework demands greater investigations both for a deeper understanding of quantum critical phenomena and for an information-theoretic pursuit of renormalization group theory.
 This would simultaneously deepen our understanding of universality and pave routes for many possible implications in modern quantum technologies.